BotStudios/modmail.js/README.md

 <h1>Introduction</h1>

 Welcome to the modmail.js guide made by its contributors.
-You're probably here to learn about how to setup and use a modmail.js, and you've came to the right place.
+You're probably here to learn how to set up and use modmail.js, and you've came to the right place.
 This guide cover everything you need to know about modmail.js.
 You can also try out our pure [modmail](https://github.com/botstudios/modmail).

 ### **Before Getting Started**...